-&lt;sup>2 The President's employer will receive two payments, the first following start of the President's term of office and the second early in the following calendar year.
+2 The President's employer will receive two payments, the first following start of the President's term of office and the second early in the following calendar year.
 The maximum of each payment will be 12.5% of the President's annual salary or \$20,000, whichever is less.

-College of Nurses of Ontario 2021 Draft Operating & Capital Budget
+2021 Draft Operating & Capital Budget